Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/plantmasst.md

 To perform a search using a spectrum identifier (USI), just copy and paste it into the “**Spectrum USI**” input area.
 If the user wants to perform a search using their own data, they can deposit datasets in [MassIVE](https://massive.ucsd.edu/), [MetaboLights](https://www.ebi.ac.uk/metabolights/), or [Metabolomics Workbench](https://www.metabolomicsworkbench.org/), and using the GNPS Dashboard tool, get the USI assigned to each specific scan.
 The user can access the documentation to see more details about the usage of the dashboard ([GNPS Dashboard Documentation](https://ccms-ucsd.github.io/GNPSDocumentation/lcms-dashboard/)).

-In addition, an USI can be retrieved from a GNPS job (such as feature-based molecular networking or classical molecular networking workflow) or from any spectrum that is part of the GNPS libraries.
+In addition, a USI can be retrieved from a GNPS job (such as feature-based molecular networking or classical molecular networking workflow) or from any spectrum that is part of the GNPS libraries.
 Examples of types of valid USIs can be found in the [Metabolomics Spectrum Resolver webpage](https://metabolomics-usi.gnps2.org/).

 ![](img/plantmasst/img1.png)
 _**Figure 1.** Input area for USI search on plantMASST_